AnantharamanLab/vClassifier/README.md

 python3 /PATH/TO/vClassifier/scripts/extract_genomad_taxonomy.py subfamily <path to query FASTA> <path to genomad summary/taxonomy table> <output filename>
 ```

-There are other tools that you may use to obtain family- or subfamily-level taxonomic assignments for your query virus sequences, but the `extract_genomad_taxonomy.py` script is only compatible with tab-separated tables that contain the sequences names in a column named `seq_name` and taxnomic assignments in a column named `taxnomy` or `lineage`, with rank names separated by `;` (i.e. the geNomad summary or taxonomy files).
+There are other tools that you may use to obtain family- or subfamily-level taxonomic assignments for your query virus sequences, but the `extract_genomad_taxonomy.py` script is only compatible with tab-separated tables that contain sequence names in a column named `seq_name` and taxnomic assignments in a column named `taxnomy` or `lineage`, with rank names separated by `;` (i.e. the geNomad summary or taxonomy files).

 If the output file is empty, see the next section below.